 One of the perks of designing a 12' x 12' booklet is being able to display full-page images.
-The professional grade photos evoke emotion and imagination.
-They communicate subtle messages about how one's lifestyle would be transformed in a way copy is not able to.
+Photos sbutly evoke emotion and imagination in a way copy can't.
 If we tried to communicate those same things through copy, we risk sounding salesy and over-the-top.
 But, paired with the bold images, the copy is relieved from having to be too overt.

 With print design, it's key that the typography has a clear structure so that the eye can look over the page and, in a matter of seconds, determine what the piece is about.
 Notice in the adjoining above that there are three headings and one paragraph style.
 The most important heading, the H1, is "Northshore Heights".
 That's the first thing your eye sees.
 Second are the H2s -- "About the Community" and "Amenities".
 Without reading the paragraphs below, the reader knows what content is on the page.
 And last are the H3s.
 They're clearest in the amenities section.
 Just by scanning the H3s, the reader knows Northshore Heights offers a swimming pool, trails, an overlook, and a dog park.
 Most folks don't read marketing pieces like this word-for-word.
 They're more likely to scan it.
 But, just by scanning the headlines, they've been introduced to most of the content.

 All our projects ignite with the same spark.